ninchat/ninchat-webhook/webhook.md

 Wrapped webhook encapsulates the webhook document into an outer JSON document.
 The wrapper contains the following properties:

+- `wrapped` boolean with value `true`.
+The webhook document doesn't contain the `wrapped` property or its value is not `true`, so this can be used to detect whether the request content is wrapped or not.

 - `signature` string contains a signature of the wrapped content.
 It uses lower-case hexadecimal encoding.